wpm/bisemantic/README.md

 # Bisemantic

-Bisemantic learns semantic relationships between pairs of text.
+Bisemantic uses deep learning to identify semantic relationships between pairs of text.
-It uses a deep learning model in which a shared LSTM maps the two texts to a common representation format, which are then aligned with training labels.
+It uses a shared LSTM which maps two texts to representations in a common format which are then aligned with training labels.
 This package provides a command line interface for training and running models, and the `bisemantic.classifier.TextPairClassifier` and `bisemantic.data.TextPairEmbeddingGenerator` may serve as foundations for